josh-collinsworth/joco-sveltekit/src/routes/blog/posts/faster-sites-more-fun-sveltekit.md

 Most app frameworks include some combination of: pages and routing; data stores; layouts; image optimization; better SEO and full-page control; data fetching; and/or plugins--usually just about everything except a database to help you build a full-fledged site or app.

-#### Going static
+### Going static

-One particularly impressive app framework feature across the board: Next, Nuxt, and SvelteKit are _all_ capable of building your finished project as a server-side rendered app, as a static site, or as some combination of both.
+Next, Nuxt, and SvelteKit are _all_ capable of building your finished project as a server-side rendered app, as a static site, or as some combination of both.

 <Callout>
 This site uses SvelteKit's static adapter, which means the pages and components are pre-rendered as plain ol' HTML&nbsp;files.
 </Callout>

-In SvelteKit's case, this is accomplished through [adapters](https://kit.svelte.dev/docs#adapters), which process your code differently for whatever type of app and hosting you're targeting.
+SvelteKit is even _more_ adaptable than that, thanks to its aptly named [adapters](https://kit.svelte.dev/docs#adapters), which process your code differently for whatever type of output and hosting you're targeting.

-Currently, SvelteKit offers adapters to run your project as serverless functions on Netlify, Vercel, and Cloudflare Workers.
-It also offers two platform-agnostic adapter options:
+Currently, SvelteKit offers adapters to run your project as a Node app; as static, pre-generated HTML files; or as serverless functions (there are adapters specifically targeted for Netlify, Vercel, and Cloudflare Workers).

-- Node (to deploy your project as a standard Node app)
-- Static (to deploy as pre-generated HTML files)

 There are several [community-created adapters](https://sveltesociety.dev/components/#category-SvelteKit%20Adapters) available as well, or you can even [write your own](https://kit.svelte.dev/docs#writing-an-adapter).

 <Callout>
 Thanks to the static adapter, most of this site runs just fine even with JavaScript disabled&nbsp;entirely.